 A remote shutter release is definitely a must.

-Also a do anything, go anywhere, fully flexible tripod is mandatory.
+Also, a do anything, go anywhere and fully flexible tripod is mandatory.

 I would even take along a miniature one, for when it is necessary to get closer to the ground.
 So you also need a plastic ground sheet and rubber boots, as it does get a bit boggy in those places.

 When the Fungi come up through the mulchy ground they tend to bring up half the forest floor with them, so a small pair of plastic tweezers or scissors are ideal for tidying them up a bit before taking their photograph.

 But do it with great care, they can be very delicate.

 As for lighting, the on-camera flash will work okay sometimes if it is diffused in some way, but a secondary light, such as a slave flash, placed to cover the side or rear, can give an added 3-dimensional appearance to your subjects.